-Possession of a Controlled Substance for Sale
+Possession of Drugs for Sale

 There are many drug crimes in California.
 Perhaps the two most common drug crimes are possession of a controlled substance charged as HS 11350(a), and possession of a controlled substance for sale charged as HS 11351-F. This article is dedicated to the law, punishment, and defenses related to possession of a controlled substance for sale.
 For information on the crime of possession of a controlled, see HS 11350(a).